finanalyst/raku-config/README.md

 # detects whether keys in one file overwrite a previously set key
 # throws an Exception if an overwrite is attempted.
 ```
-# Subs Only one sub is exported
+# Subs Two subs are exported
 ## get-config
 ```
 #| :path is an existing file, or a current directory,